AN AMERICAN ICON

-Jacob Bromwell® is an American luxury designer, manufacturer, and distributor of flasks, fashion accessories, and kitchenware.
-Established in 1819, Jacob Bromwell® is the oldest housewares company in the United States and the oldest manufacturer of tin, stainless steel, and copper products in North America.
-The prestigious Jacob Bromwell® marquee is rooted in history and authenticity, and proudly reflects our founder's actual signature, made with his own hand.
-At a time when nearly all major housewares companies have moved their production entirely offshore, Jacob Bromwell® remains committed to supporting American workers, directly providing over 35 full time jobs to factory workers both domestically and abroad.
-Jacob Bromwell® continues to manufacture the majority of its products in the United States, with any products produced overseas made to exacting American standards.
+Established in 1819, Jacob Bromwell® is internationally recognized as the oldest housewares company in the United States.
+The prestigious brand mark is rooted in excellence, history, and authenticity, and proudly reflects our founder's actual signature—made with his own hand.
+At a time when nearly all major housewares companies have moved their production entirely offshore, Jacob Bromwell® remains committed to supporting American workers, directly providing over 75 full time jobs to factory workers both domestically and abroad.
+Jacob Bromwell® continues to manufacture many of its products in the United States, with any products produced overseas made to exacting American standards.
+As a brand synonymous with the fabric of our great nation, we're proud to say, "We helped build America."

 A STORY OF SUCCESS